-Nuclear energy is a low-carbon energy source that generates electricity through the process of nuclear fission, which releases a large amount of energy from a small amount of uranium.
-Nuclear power plants do not emit greenhouse gases during operation, making them a reliable source of electricity that does not contribute to climate change.
+Atomic energy generates electricity through nuclear fission using uranium, producing a low-carbon, high-energy source.
+Nuclear power plants generate electricity without emitting greenhouse gases, thus reducing climate change impact.
 However, the production of nuclear fuel and the construction of nuclear power plants do result in some greenhouse gas emissions.

 A study conducted by Benjamin K. Sovacool found that countries investing in nuclear power do not tend to have lower levels of greenhouse gas emissions compared to those investing in renewable energy.
-Renewable energy linked with lower national emissions overall.
-Although the study only showed statistical relationships rather than direct causes, it highlights that relying on nuclear power may not be the most effective method for reducing carbon emissions and achieving net-zero emissions quickly.
+Renewable energy linked with lower national emissions, 1990-2014 study finds.
+This study suggests that relying on nuclear power may not effectively reduce carbon emissions and achieve net-zero emissions quickly.
 The rapid evolution of renewable energy technology is a result of significant investments in research and development, as well as economies of scale as the production of renewable energy systems increases.

 Centralized and decentralized power grids